Fremantle Arts Centre: History

 After the war, the Arts Centre building was used for a time as an annexe of Fremantle Technical School, and in 1957, the State Education Department proposed its demolition to use the land as playing fields for the adjacent John Curtin High School.
 A public outcry and opposition campaign led by Frederick Samson, the Mayor of Fremantle, halted the demolition.
-After many years of lobbying for state and federal government funding, a major restoration project commenced in 1970 and in 1972 it housed the Western Australian Maritime Museum (since relocated to Victoria Quay), and Fremantle Arts Centre.
+After many years of lobbying for state and federal government funding, a major restoration project commenced in 1970 and in 1972 it housed the WA Maritime Museum (since relocated to Victoria Quay), and Fremantle Arts Centre.

+In 1976 the Arts centre inspired the Fremantle Arts Centre Press which initially published poetry and short stories.
+The press has had a number of substantial successful authors and is now known as the Fremantle Press whose books are distributed through Penguin Press.

 In 2001, the City of Fremantle adopted the Fremantle Arts Centre Conservation Plan, a guide for its conservation.
 In January 2007, conservation works were completed with the gable finials on the west façade restored to their original state, following their demolition at the turn of the 20th century.

 On 20 July 2009 it was announced that the Immigration Museum will be closed as it was the least visited of the states museums, items in the collection will be placed into storage for conservation though items on loan will be returned.
 Amid criticism for the closure due to Government of Western Australia budget reductions, Arts Minister John Day said that the closure will allow for the expansion of Fremantle Arts Centre.

 The US Navy's laundry building was recommended for demolition by the Western Australian Museum (who used it as a restoration laboratory between 1970 and 2005).

 In 2021 the City of Fremantle prepared and adopted a new conservation management plan for the Fremantle Arts Centre.
 The estimated cost of the works identified in the plan was $4.95 million.
 In March 2023 work commenced on the replacement of the centre's asbestos roof cladding with heritage galvanised steel.